sadanandpai/javascript-code-challenges/challenges/async-challenges.md

 <br />

-#### Q6
-### Write a utility which prints numbers starting from an initial value and increment in steps which can be started and stopped by the user, any number of times
+### Q. Write a utility which prints numbers starting from an initial value and increment in steps which can be started and stopped by the user, any number of times

 - The functionality to start and stop can be exposed from a function which internally takes care of incrementing and displaying data
 - `setInterval` can be used to achieve the task and handle the start & stop of data display